vocodedev/vocodedev.github.io/content/post/benchmark/index.md

 We also compute the characters per second by keeping track of the total number of characters generated across the 5 runs and dividing that by the total time taken to generate all the responses.

 To test these agents, we use the preamble/system message "The AI is having a very long conversation about life" with the prompt "Write 1000 words about the meaning of life".
+We want the agent to generate many sentences so the the initial response time does not greatly impact the characters per second.

 Our results are as follows: